Layout: Fictitious (designed by me) – © 2022 AllAlongTheRacetrack

 When was the track built?

-The streets of the capital Boise will host a GP from 2023, in a modern circuit, designed by me, in the downtown area.
+As part of the spirit of the new Formula 1 Organization, Idaho, the Gem State, has been Selected for its history and local heritage, with Boise chosen as the site for a street‑circuit that reflects the region’s character that will host a GP from 2023, in a modern circuit, designed by me, in the downtown area.

 All facilities will be temporarily built for the race.